histrio/tux-care-doc/docs/live-patching-services/README.md

 ### UEFI Secure Boot Support

+**Note**: the feature is in early stage of adopting and not all distributived could be supported:

 This new functionality lets kernelcare work on systems with secure boot set up in their UEFI firmware.
 We are going to add a public certificate to the MOK (Machine Owner Keys) database that kernelcare will use to sign modules.

 The latest kernelcare package contains a public certificate and will be available in `/usr/libexec/kcare/kernelcare_pub.der`.
 For older versions, it could be downloaded from https://patches.kernelcare.com/kernelcare_pub.der to that location.
 For example: